faineance/vessel/README.md

 # vessel
-Toy container runtime, capable of running docker images
+Container runtime, capable of downloading and running docker images